-A morning in Puerto Escondido, Mexico.
+A morning in Puerto Escondido.

 We spent a couple of days in Mexico City and Oaxaca before driving down to Puerto Escondido, our home for 5 days.
 Our intention with this trip was to spend most of our time near the ocean—something I have had plenty of in my life, but not since having left Australia.
 We drove 6.5 hours down a long, narrow, winding mountain road to get to Puerto Escondido from Oaxaca, passing by dozens of small villages and towns built on the sides of the mountain.
 We saw many roadside stands with fruits, vegetables, handmade ceramics and wooden pieces, not to mention dogs, donkeys and chickens amongst the mountain scenery.